-Red Dead Revolver is a third-person shooter developed by Rockstar San Diego and published by Rockstar (and Capcom for Japan).
-Set in the American Wild West during the 1880s, players take the role of quiet-mouthed bounty hunter Red Harlow as he sets off to dispense his own brand of justice while seeking revenge for the murder of his parents at a young age.
+Red Dead Revolver is a third-person shooter developed by Rockstar San Diego and originally published by Rockstar Games (by Capcom in Japan) in 2004.
+Set in the American Wild West during the 1880s, players initially assume the role of a stoic bounty hunter named Red Harlow as he dispenses frontier justice to wanted criminals while also seeking vengeance for the murders of both of his parents many years prior.

 The game takes a level structure, comprising of around 24 levels.
 For the most part, the player takes control of Red Harlow, out to get revenge for his parents' murder, only the player also takes control of Annie Stoakes, Jack Swift, Shadow Wolf, a Buffalo Soldier and General Diego for certain levels.

 Whilst most of the game takes place on foot, there are instances where Red is on horseback.
 The player controls these segments in much the same way as when Red is on foot.

 In addition to the single player campaign, which lasts roughly 8 or 9 hours, there are a few multiplayer modes;